e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 * Bigger `BatchSize` values should build faster, but the results might be less interesting.
 * Dimensionality (`Dim`) sets how many interrelationships to track.
 Too few or too many yield poor results.
 The "right" value is likely an illusion, but good choices are related to the size of the corpus you are searching.
 * Iterations (`Iter`) are "training runs" on the data.
 It is possible to over-train.
 It is possible to under-train.
 * The `Window` setting adjusts the distance across which relationships will be tracked.
-If A and B are outside the window, no connection will be noted.
+If A and B are outside the window, no association between them will be noted.

 Tinkering with these four settings is not a bad idea.
 It would be a good idea to read up on `word2vec` before exploring the other settings.